ajitagupta/employee-management-system/README.md

 In the case of applications with nontrivial business logic, the domain model approach helps to improve code reuse and maintainability significantly.

 ORM is an advanced technique used by developers who have already done it the hard way.
-It eliminates much of the grunt work and lets you concentrate on the business problem, (thereby increasing productivity).
+It eliminates much of the grunt work and lets you concentrate on the business problem.

 ##  JPA and Hibernate

 Hibernate is an ORM framework, meaning it allows to map Java objects directly to tables in the database.
 It is a concrete implementation of the JPA (Java Persistence API) specification.

-JPA specifies how the data must be mapped using Java annotations, basic CRUD operations, Java Persistence Query Language (JPQL), and optimization strategies.
+JPA specifies how the data must be mapped using Java annotations, basic CRUD operations, Java Persistence Query Language (JPQL), and optimization functions.

 Hibernate implements JPA and supports all the standardized mappings, queries, and programming interfaces.